sbird/kspace-neutrinos/README.txt

 ===MP-Gadget===
 The easiest way to use the code is with the public MP-Gadget, into which it is natively included, and which has many other features.
+To enable, set the parameters:
+RadiationOn = 1
+MassiveNuLinRespOn = 1

+The first enables radiation in the background, and the second enables the neutrino integrator.

+When using MP-Gadget, the neutrino state is saved inside the snapshot, not in delta_tot_nu.txt.

 ===Gadget-2===
 As a convenience, we include patches to the